How to prepare employees for ISO audit

 Employees should know what to expect during an ISO audit

-Employees should also be prepared to provide documents that support their answers during the audit as well as document changes in procedures or policies.
-They should also be able to discuss how these changes affect areas like quality management, environmental management, and occupational health & safety.
+Employees should also be prepared to present relevant documents that substantiate their responses during the audit.
+Additionally, they should be able to articulate the impact of any alterations in procedures or policies on areas such as quality management, environmental management, and occupational health and safety.

 Employees should be able to provide a trail of any changes.
 This is easier if the company has Quality Management Software that comes with an Audit trail.
 But if not, employees should have documents that show the trail.

 Employees should also be aware of all the policies related to their work, e.g. the Quality policy.
-Employees should know the basic elements and should also have clarity on how it is in sync with the operation they are involved with.
+Employees should possess knowledge of the fundamental elements of the ISO audit and have a clear understanding of how these elements align with their specific operational roles.

 Here are some questions which can be asked during an audit;